Affinage

 Synthesis pass · forward-looking unresolved questions

-• No structural model of LGI2-ADAM complex
+• No structural data on the LGI2-ADAM complex

 Mechanism profile